ingeniasoftware/luthier-ci/readme.md

 #### Callbacks as middleware

-You can use callbacks in your middleware definitions and works exactly as route actions callbacks:
+You can use callbacks in middleware definitions, and works exactly as route callbacks:

 ```php
 Route::middleware(function(){